Skip to content

 Typography Drop Caps

-To add a drop cap style to a paragraph.
+To add a drop cap style to a paragraph:

-1. Add an HTML card to your Post or Page content editor
+1. Add an HTML card to your post or page content editor.

-2. In that HTML card, add a <p> </p> HTML element with the Drop Cap CSS class.
-For example, <p class='u-drop-cap-small'> </p>.
-Check below for the available classes for each style
+2. In that HTML card, add a <p></p> HTML element with the drop cap CSS class.
+For example, <p class='u-drop-cap-small'></p>.
+See below for the available classes for each style.

-3. Add your paragraph text whith that <p> </p> HTML element
+3. Add your paragraph text within that <p></p> HTML element.

 Beirut Ghost Theme Typography Dropcap HTML Card